Aaryan04/Aaryan04/README.md

 # 👋 Hi there, I'm Aaryan Shah

-🎓 Currently pursuing my **Master of Science in Applied Data Science** at the **University of Southern California (USC)**, I’m passionate about building data-driven solutions that create real-world impact.
+🎓 Master’s Student in Applied Data Science @ USC
+💡 I design intelligent systems that scale — from data pipelines to machine learning to analytics

 ---

+## 🧑‍💻 About Me

+I'm a data-driven engineer who thrives at the intersection of **big data engineering**, **analytics**, and **software development**.
+I enjoy building **scalable data pipelines**, developing **machine learning applications**, and working with **large language models (LLMs)** to create real-world impact.
+With a solid foundation in **AI/ML** and strong technical skills, I aim to bridge the gap between raw data and business-ready insights.

+Currently pursuing my Master’s at USC, I’m passionate about designing systems that are not only intelligent but also robust, efficient, and production-ready.

+---

 ## 💼 Experience

 **AI/Data Engineer** – USC Marshall School of Business
-*Dec 2023 – Present*
+📍 *Los Angeles, CA | Dec 2023 – Present*
-- Developed an NLP pipeline using RoBERTa-based QA models, improving document analysis efficiency by 30%.
+- Built an NLP pipeline with RoBERTa-based QA models, boosting document analysis efficiency by 30%
-- Boosted text classification & data extraction with LLMs + GPU/CPU acceleration (Torch MPS), cutting processing time by 40%.
+- Used GPU acceleration (Torch MPS/CPU fallback) to cut LLM-based processing time by 40%
-- Built an automated pipeline analyzing 10K+ documents with Hugging Face Transformers & BERTopic, increasing retrieval accuracy by 25%.
+- Automated analysis for 10K+ documents using Hugging Face + BERTopic, improving retrieval accuracy by 25%
-- Leveraged Python, Pandas, PyTorch for multi-threaded processing, enhancing pipeline efficiency by 15%.
+- Applied multithreading with Python, Pandas & PyTorch for 15% more efficient workflows

-**Data Science Researcher** – D.J.
-Sanghvi College of Engineering
+**Data Science Researcher** – DJ Sanghvi College of Engineering
-*Jan 2023 – Jun 2023*
+📍 *Mumbai, India | Jan 2023 – Jun 2023*
-- Designed a predictive model for fetal health from 1000+ cases, achieving 94% accuracy with Random Forest, SVM, and Ensemble classifiers.
+- Built predictive models for fetal health from 1000+ medical cases, reaching 94% accuracy
-- Applied SMOTE and ADASYN to rebalance data, improving classification performance for rare cases.
+- Balanced skewed data using SMOTE & ADASYN to enhance classifier performance

-**ML Intern** – Gustovalley Technovations
+**Machine Learning Intern** – Gustovalley Technovations
-*Feb 2022 – May 2022*
+📍 *Remote | Feb 2022 – May 2022*
-- Deployed ML models on Azure ML with AKS, cutting insight delivery time by 30%.
+- Deployed ML models on Azure ML with AKS, reducing delivery time by 30%
-- Created 25+ interactive PowerBI dashboards, supporting strategic decision-making.
+- Created 25+ interactive PowerBI dashboards for executive decision-making

 ---